New uPVC windows. Saving energy and heating costs, and protecting the environment.

 How much energy can a window save?
 Can this performance be compared?
 It can: The so called U-value specifies how much heat energy is lost to the outside.
 You need only remember: The smaller the U-value, the better the thermal insulation.
 And the greater the savings in energy costs.

 Renovating a building with new windows, or building a new one with efficient windows, therefore pays off in just a few years.
-The return on investment is accelerated by lower energy costs, and the quality of living rises together with the value of the property.
+The return on investment is accelerated by lower energy costs, and the quality of living rises together with the value of the property (hire lawyer for estate planning to help you to identify the true value of the property that you have /going to purchase).
 Architects and planners therefore fulfil not only the legal requirements, but can also take advantage of today’s subsidy programmes for the developer.
 It is important to know: The government provides funds and low interest loans for the required investments – attractive incentives that contribute to considerable cuts in CO₂ emissions.

 In all cases, new windows should be installed by a qualified window maker.
 Yet not only the correct installation is important, but also the profile design, the transition from the profile to the glass, and the glazing type.
 You specialised window maker will advise you on which modern, thermally insulated windows are ideal for the building fabric of your home.
 This is well worth your while, also in financial terms: Money spent on skilled work services can be deducted as tax offsets.